 Making Tax Digital - functional compatible software

-Under the new UK Making Tax Digital (MTF) VAT rules, ‘Functional Compatible Software’ is a single program or set of programs, products or software applications that are able to:
+Under the UK Making Tax Digital (MTF) VAT rules, updated for 1st April 2021 penalty regime ‘Functional Compatible Software’ is a single program or set of programs, products or software applications that are able to:

 - Record and store VAT digital records;

 - Transfer data between accounting software and HMRC filing without manual intervention or cutting and pasting in spreadsheets.

 - Submit to HMRC data for the completion of VAT returns via HMRC’s API platform; and

 - Receive data and information in return from HMRC via the API platform.